DIDYMOS over the Years

 Here’s a quick summary of the last few decades from a Didy perspective …

 Summer 1972 – Germany’s Stern magazine features Erika Hoffmann and her use of slings.
 As a result, parents all over Germany are excited and get in touch to ask if they can have a sling, too.
-A business, which was never planned, is born round the kitchen table.
+A business, which was never planned, is born around the kitchen table.

 Mid 1970s – Erika Hoffmann is so convinced by the practice of babywearing that she continues to push ahead with promoting the sling in Germany.
 Thanks to her tenacity, she wins the backing of midwives, paediatricians, sports scientists, behavioural biologists, and many other experts to support carrier use.